Core Concepts

 While property types provide semantic meaning to property values, data types define the range of accepted values, and specify the labels that should be shown in conjunction with them.

-Example data types: Celcius and Farenheit
+Example data types: Celsius and Fahrenheit

 History in HASH refers to three things: